How to Build an LS/VTEC Frankenstein Motor

 Preparing the Block

-If you plan to use a turbo, low-compression pistons will help you make more power, however I am writing this with the assumption you plan to stay naturally aspirated.
-For an all-motor compression you will want high-compression pistons to get the most advantage from your cams.
+If you plan to use a turbo, low-compression pistons will help you make more power, however, I am writing this with the assumption you plan to stay naturally aspirated.
+For an all-motor compression, you will want high-compression pistons to get the most advantage from your cams.
 11.5:1 is a minimum and up to 12:5:1 is perfectly safe on pump gas when properly tuned.
 Don't rely on what compression the piston manufactures claim the pistons will make.
 Instead, do the math.
-The actual compression can be very different in any build then the advertised compression.
+The actual compression can be very different in any build than the advertised compression.